Support . . .

 You can find all the weekly QiKi TV broadcasts on my professional Facebook pages.

-The video below guides you through a simple movement called Drawing a Bow.
-This helps focus our intention, our Qi, on a goal, a target . . .
+The video below guides you through some simple, unusually aerobic movements.
+These help clear stuckness and it's associated frustrations, and focus our intention, our Qi, on a goal, a target . . .